Switchel was how colonial farmers quenched their thirst out in the hot, sunbaked fields. That’s enough of an endorsement for me!

 - 2 cups raw or dark brown sugar

 - 1 cup apple cider vinegar

 Serve in mason jars.

-My friend, Wendy, and I decided to make a pitcher one summer’s day.
-We thought it would be great for a party.
+My friend, Wendy, and I decided to make a pitcher one summer’s day, using our Almanac recipe.